terraform-google-modules/terraform-example-foundation/README.md

 ### [3. networks](./3-networks/)

-This step focuses on creating a Shared VPC per environment (prod & nonprod) in a standard configuration with a reasonable security baseline.
+This step focuses on creating a Shared VPC per environment (production & non-production) in a standard configuration with a reasonable security baseline.
 Currently this includes:

-- Example subnets for prod & non-prod inclusive of secondary ranges for those that want to use GKE.
+- Example subnets for production & non-production inclusive of secondary ranges for those that want to use GKE.
 - Default firewall rules created to allow remote access to VMs through IAP, without needing public IPs.
     - `allow-iap-ssh` and `allow-iap-rdp` network tags respectively
 - Default firewall rule created to allow for load balancing using `allow-lb` tag.